ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 {: pre}

-If you want to create credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`) and you want to populate the url with the internal endpoint, you create these credentials by using a command similar to the following example:
+If you want to create credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`) and you want to populate the URL with the internal endpoint, you create these credentials by using a command similar to the following example:

 ```sh
 ibmcloud resource service-key-create creds_for_cs20170517a Manager --instance-name cs20170517a -p '{"service-endpoints":"internal"}'
 ```
 {: codeblock}

-After receiving the request to create credentials for the service instance, {{site.data.keyword.cloud_notm}} responds with a message similar to the following example:
+After you receive the request to create credentials for the service instance, {{site.data.keyword.cloud_notm}} responds with a message similar to the following example:

 ```sh
 Creating service key in resource group default of account John Does's Account as john.doe@email.com...